From MEPIS Documentation Wiki

 - Select "Link Here" in the box that opens and you're done!

-- Name it however you want, and you have a symbolic link to the target file which is still in its original location.
+- Change the Name if you want, and you have a symbolic link to the target file or folder which is still in its original location.

 Command line The command to create a symlink is: